abhishekgarsund/Mobile_price_classifier/README.md

 # Mobile_price_classifier
 Upload the training and tesing dataset in google drive.
+Paste the link of training dataset in 'df_train'.
-Copy the link for both the datasets and paste it in the repository Run the code
+Similarly, paste the link of testing dataset in 'x_test'.
+Run the code